11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Alongside the truck safety regulations regarding driving, the FMCSA also mandates that truck drivers and trucking companies maintain meticulous records of their operations.
 If you suspect that driver fatigue played a role in your truck accident in Dallas, these records can serve as vital evidence to support your claim.

 With that said, gathering concrete proof can be challenging.
 Trucking operators in Dallas are well aware that violating the rules can result in hefty fines, so they may resort to falsifying logs and records.
-This is where our dedicated and accomplished Dallas truck accident lawyers at Miller Weisbrod Olesky step in.
+This is where our dedicated and accomplished Dallas Truck Accident Attorneys at Miller Weisbrod Olesky step in.

-Our truck accident attorneys possess the knowledge and expertise to help uncover the evidence needed to substantiate your claims and establish that an hour of service violation and the resulting driver fatigue was the cause of the collision.
+Our Dallas Truck Accident Attorneys possess the knowledge and expertise to help uncover the evidence needed to substantiate your claims and establish that an hour of service violation and the resulting driver fatigue was the cause of the collision.

 Evidence that can be critical to prove HOS violations and their link with driver fatigue includes: